mjec/rc-niceties/README.md

 To run:

-1. Compile the frontend static files by running `npm start`.
+1. Compile the frontend static files by running `npm run build`.

 2. Run the Flask application with `gunicorn backend:app --log-file -`.

-You can also use `npm run dev-server` to look at the frontend without the backend.
-Note that `npm start` will **not** start the development server.

 ## Deploying